 Tips for the Best Pie Crust

-- Fat to flour to water ratio – In many recipes you’ll see a 3:2:1 ratio, but I like to reduce the flour just a bit for an extra flaky pie crust.
+- Fat:Flour:Water Ratio - In many recipes, you'll see a 3:2:1 ratio, but I like to reduce the flour just a bit for an extra flaky pie crust.

-- Add vinegar (or vodka) – Add a splash of distilled white vinegar (or vodka) to the ice water before mixing it into your dough.
-Don’t ask me why this works, it just does!
+- Use Vinegar or Vodka (optional) - Add a splash of distilled white vinegar (or vodka) to the ice water before mixing it into your dough.
+Vinegar or vodka inhibits gluten development in the pie dough for a flakier crust!

-- Egg Wash – That’s right, egg wash the bottom of the pie crust before filling it.
-To make an egg wash, beat one egg with one tablespoon of water.
-Once you’ve rolled your pie crust out and placed it in your pie pan, brush some egg wash over the entire bottom and place it back in the refrigerator for a few minutes.
+- Egg Wash (optional) - Once you've rolled the pie crust out and placed it in the pie pan, brush some egg wash (whisk one egg with one tablespoon of water) over the entire bottom crust and place it back in the refrigerator for a few minutes.
 The egg wash will harden and create a barrier between the crust and the filling, keeping the bottom of the pie crust from getting soggy.

 More Posts You May Enjoy